1. How long have you been in IR?

 I started my career in human rights and development research.
 Many of the skills learned early on in my career have served me well: research, writing and the ability to manage multiple conflicting stakeholders are skills I still use.

 I graduated with a degree in political science and economics.
 I am also a chartered alternative investment analyst and have completed the International Certification in IR.

 We are a two-person team and take a collaborative approach to most of our work, each one of us taking the lead on projects or tasks depending on our strengths.

 5. How many roadshows and investor conferences do you take part in each year?

-6. Do you hold investor days?
+6. Do you ever hold investor or capital markets days?

 9. What is the most popular question from analysts and investors right now?

-12. What’s your favorite thing about doing IR?
+12. What’s your favorite thing about IR?

 13. And your least favorite?

 While there isn’t anything I don’t like about investor relations, reporting day is usually the most stressful aspect of my job.
 My team is responsible for updating the corporate website, regulatory reporting, financial disclosures, financial media briefing and shareholder and analyst communication.
 On reporting day all these activities happen almost simultaneously within a very short time frame and I always feel there aren’t enough minutes in an hour!